flaccone/metamaterialdesign/README.md

 git clone https://github.com/flaccone/metamaterialdesign
 ~~~

 Move to the repository root directory.
-You can set up a Pyhon virtual environment.
-The code runs on Python 3.12.....
+Make sure you have Python installed.

+If you use Ubuntu (```sudo apt install build-essential```) or macOS (XCode from the App Store) make sure you have a C++ compiler installed.

 If you use macOS with ARM, as a first step, install ```pymeshlab``` and ```nlopt``` requiring a wheel:
 ~~~